laneatmore/BAMscorer/README.md

 **--weight** specify SNP loading weight cut-off for database creation.
 Default is top and bottom 5% of SNP loading loci.
 Argument should be an integer.

 **--top/--bottom** specify pulling SNPs from the top or bottom tail of the SNP loading distribution.
 These arguments must be used together to specify the amount of distribution taken from each tail (0 is an accepted input value).
 These arguments should not be used with --weight, which pulls equally from both tails of the distribution.

+**--numchrom** specify the number of chromosomes if greater than 22

 select_snps first runs smartpca on SNPs in the inversion site, outputting {OUT}.pca.evec, {OUT}.pca.eval, and {OUT}.SNP.loadings files.
 It reads the {OUT}.SNP.loadings file back and selects the SNPs with the top and bottom 5% weights on PC1.
 It then uses only these sites to construct the database with the suffix {OUT}.divergent_snps.txt.
 Final database creation will occur in score_bams.